 While I had the benefit of knowing what the person I interviewed last year meant, the people submitting the survey did not.
 So while I thought I understood what the phrase meant, that was me falling into the trap of what is called “the curse of knowledge”.

 While I didn’t initially intend the phrase to be vague, once I realized the phrase meant different things to different people I became interested to see how people interpreted the phrase..

 My first surprise is this was all over the map.

 The numerical rating and “what does it mean to you”?

 The chart below shows how people responded: The Y axis shows the rating given, the X axis shows the number of people who gave that rating.
 10 means they strongly agree with “Everything is link building” and 1 means they strongly disagree.

 Below are some of the responses to the questions “What does the phrase mean to you?” and “Beyond what it means to you, if that idea influences how you approach SEO, how does it do so”?, by numerical rating.

 Very few people answered the second question in the way I had hoped and thought I had asked for.
 Most people replied with “advice for others” rather than anything about how this idea influenced their approach.
 Since every answer formatted as “advice for others” is something you’ve seen hundreds of times already, those responses are not shown below.

-Means to them?
+Rating of 10 – Means to them?

 Link building mimics the real world idea of relationships.
 Everything we do is to build relationships and the same goes online, we are building relationships to ultimately land a link.